 Making Travel Arrangements

-The Office of SLICE has the ability to assist organizations with travel arrangements through direct booking through Concur or through a scheduled travel meeting.
+The SLICE office has the ability to assist organizations with travel arrangements through direct booking through Concur or through a scheduled travel meeting.
 SLICE can arrange for direct payment from your student organization's financial account for automotive transportation, air travel and/or lodging reservations.